Explicit Runge-Kutta Methods with Multiquadric and Inverse Multiquadric Radial Basis Functions: Introduction

-The shape parameter $\epsilon \in \mathbb{R} \cup i\mathbb{R}$ plays a crucial role in tuning the method both the accuracy and stability of the methods.
-While there is no universal rule for determining its optimal value, various approaches including stability and accuracy have been used in the literature \cite{Jiaxi,Gu,fasshauer2007choosing,fornberg2004some, schaback1995error,Rathan} have even proposed using multiple shape parameters to further enhance accuracy.
+The shape parameter $\epsilon$ is central to balancing accuracy and stability in RBF-based methods.
+Since no universal rule exists for its optimal choice, various strategies based on stability and accuracy have been explored \cite{fasshauer2007choosing,fornberg2004some,schaback1995error}, including the use of multiple shape parameters to further improve accuracy.
 The use of shape parameters to suppress numerical oscillations or errors is not limited to RBF-based ODE solvers.
-Similar ideas appear in error inhibiting schemes \cite{gu2020adaptive} , Essentially Non-Oscillatory (ENO) and Weighted Essentially Non-Oscillatory (WENO) \cite{guo2017radial,guo2017rbf} methods for solving hyperbolic PDEs, where the reconstruction uses adaptive criteria to control local behavior of the solution.
+Similar ideas appear in error inhibiting schemes \cite{gu2020adaptive}, Essentially Non-Oscillatory (ENO) and Weighted Essentially Non-Oscillatory (WENO) \cite{guo2017radial,guo2017rbf} methods for solving hyperbolic PDEs, where the reconstruction uses adaptive criteria to control local behavior of the solution.
+To advance the construction of higher-order time discretization schemes, Gu et al.~\cite{Jiaxi} introduced Runge–Kutta (RK) methods augmented with Gaussian radial basis functions (RBFs).
+In this framework, RBFs are incorporated into the stage equations of RK methods to enhance their accuracy without increasing the number of stages.
+The resulting RBF-embedded RK schemes generalize the classical formulation by introducing a free shape parameter at each stage, motivated by the Gaussian RBF modification of Euler’s method \cite{Gu}.
+The central idea is to systematically reduce the local truncation error by selecting the shape parameter such that the dominant error term in the expansion is canceled, thereby raising the effective order of accuracy by one.
+The determination of this parameter depends on the local smoothness of the underlying solution, which guides its adaptive adjustment during the integration process.